 How to Make a Gluten-Free Fall Charcuterie Board

-Adding pumpkins and seasonal flavors make this the perfect charcuterie board for the Fall season!
+Adding pumpkins and seasonal flavors makes this the perfect charcuterie board for the Fall season!

 Step 1.
 Choose your seasonal produce: meats, cheese, fruit, nuts, crackers, and spreads.